ProgrammableEric/web_development_learning_tracker/React_note.md

 **updating** A component updates every time that it renders, _**starting with the second render**_.
 - `componentWillReceiveProps` called before `render()`
 - `shouldComponentUpdate` get called afterwards.
 It receives 2 arguments as `nextProps` and `nextState`.
-Typically used to compare next to the previous :
+Typically used to **compare next to the previous and controls if the component will update**:
 ~~~javascript
 shouldComponentUpdate(nextProps, nextState) {
     if ((this.props.text == nextProps.text) &&